linode/docs/docs/guides/web-servers/nginx/using-nginx-proxy-manager/index.md

 ## What Is the Nginx Proxy Manager?

-The [Nginx Proxy Manager](https://nginxproxymanager.com/) allows you to create and manage proxy hosts simply and easily.
+The [Nginx Proxy Manager](https://nginxproxymanager.com/) allows you to create and manage proxy hosts.

-With a traditional Nginx setup, creating and maintaining proxies can be tedious, sometimes more so than it is worth in otherwise straightforward setups.
+With a traditional Nginx setup, creating and maintaining proxies can be time consuming, and sometimes more effort than it's worth.
 The Nginx Proxy Manager takes all of the steps involved and packages them into a convenient web interface.
 Once your services are running, you can easily create a proxy host within the Nginx Proxy Manager to forward traffic according to your specifications.

 However, the Nginx Proxy Manager may not be well-suited to more advanced use cases.
 For instance, the proxy manager does not have load balancing and other more advanced features of standard Nginx.

 Nevertheless, the proxy manager can significantly help with many web service setups.
-It is especially useful for deploying proxies for services running on home networks.
-The proxy manager can also be a boon for administrator services, from server-monitoring tools to website administration interfaces.
+It is especially useful for deploying proxies for services running on premise.
+The proxy manager can also be beneficial for administrator services, offering server-monitoring tools and website administration interfaces.

 For most cases, the Nginx Proxy Manager's convenience and ease of use make it a compelling solution.